testrepo4747/identification/commit_msg_generation_pipeline/readme.md

-# Commit Message Generation from Diffs
+# Security-related Commit Message Generation from Diffs

 A concise two-step pipeline for generating commit messages from Git diffs with a local LLM.